csethanhcong/C9js/examples/docs/Chart.md

 #### TODO:

-1. `setOption`: After construct a new instance from defined class, we could change individual option of that object
+[IN PROGRESS] 1. `setOption`: After construct a new instance from defined class, we could change individual option of that object